 To meet graduation requirements, a student must earn passing scores on the required state-wide assessments or earn scores on a standardized test that are concordant/comparative with passing scores on the required state-wide assessment (SAT, ACT, PERT).
-Pert may not be used by students entering 9th grade in 2018-2019 and thereafter.).
+Pert may not be used by students entering 9th grade after 2018-2019).